pgoelter/sequence_assembly/assembly_with_nx/Readme.md

   -h, --help           show this help message and exit --print_graphs       Print all graphs in between each merge of two nodes.
   --print_only_result  Prints only the resulting graph.
 Should be a single node if everything worked.
+  --assemble_hamilton  NOTE: CURRENTLY NOT WORKING!
+Todos: Calculate orientation; Updating the graph after
+                       finding the hamilton path; Assembles the fragments by building the overlap graph, finding a hamilton path with max summed up weight.
+Then merges all nodes of the path together.
   --assemble_greedy    Assembles the fragments by building the overlap graph and merging the nodes afterward by
                        picking the edges with the biggest weight and breaking ties arbitrarily.
-  --assemble_hamilton  NOTE: CURRENTLY NOT WORKING AS INTENDED!
-Assembles the fragments by building the overlap graph,
-                       finding a hamilton path with max summed up weight.
-Then merges all nodes of the path together.
-  --random             When choosing option assemble_greedy this option can be turned on so each time for choosing
-                       nodes to merge a random edge with maximum weight gets picked if there are more than one edges with the same weight among those with the highest weight in the graph.
 ````
 # Aufgabe 2
 **Anmerkung:** Nicht bearbeitet, da nur für 2er Gruppen vorgesehen.